 We are located in the province of Negros Occidental, Philippines.

-What is pasalubong?
-“Pasalubong is the Filipino tradition of travelers bringing gifts from their destination to people back home.
-Pasalubong can be any gift or souvenir brought for family or friends after being away for a period of time.”
-Or even just for a vacation.
+“Pasalubong is the Filipino tradition of travelers bringing home gifts from their destination.
+These can be any souvenir brought for people after you have traveled.”

 Bongbong’s Piaya and Barquillos Center

 An old player in the Bacolod pasalubong business is Bongbong’s.
 From its name, you know these two products are their specialties.